ovidiuparvu/ovidiuparvu/README.md

 - 👋 Hi, I’m @ovidiuparvu
 - 👀 I’m interested in solving problems using technology
-- 🌱 I’m currently learning C#, ansible and Python.
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: https://ovidiuparvu.me/about.

 <!---